Critique of Practical Reason: Analytic: Chapter Two

-Kant points out that every motive has an intended effect on the world.
+Kant begins by explaining how, for practical reason, every motive one has intends some effect on the world, whose realization is the production of its object.
+In contrast, the concept of an object of pure practical reason is one whose possibility is distinguished from impossibility in virtue of its capacity to be brought about by a willing of the necessary action independently of one's material conditions for doing so.
 When it is desire that is driving us, we first examine the possibilities that the world leaves open to us, selecting some effect at which we wish to aim.
 Acting on the practical moral law does not work in this way.
 The only possible object of the practical law is the Good, since the Good is always an appropriate object for the practical law.

 It is necessary to avoid the danger of understanding the practical law simply as the law that tells us to pursue the good, and try to understand the Good as that at which the practical law aims.
 If we do not understand the good in terms of the practical law, then we need some other analysis by which to understand it.
 The only alternative is to mistakenly understand the Good as the pursuit of pleasure and evil as the production of pain to oneself.